Royalty Free Music For Radio, Podcast, or YouTube: 29 Sources

 I had a lot of fun building this list for you.
-While testing the royalty free music, I was often hooked to a track.
+While testing the royalty free music, I was often hooked to unique music tracks.

 It was a refreshing experience from all that commercial music.

-This guide lists sources of free royalty music that in most cases, you can download for free.
-Some that fall under the Creative Commons License will only require you to provide the credit back to the author.
+This guide lists sources of royalty free music for radio.
+In some cases, you can download some tracks for free.
+Such tracks will fall under the Creative Commons License and will only require you to provide the credit back to the author.

 Where to find royalty-free music

-Here are the popular choices for free music:
+Here are the popular choices for free/licensed royalty-free music:

 While there is a fair share of commercial music, you can search for royalty free music.
 In most cases, those tracks will be available for download.